rizwan-kh/rizwan-kh.github.io/content/posts/k8s-gitlab-ci-kaniko.md

 ---
 ![GitLab](/gitlab.jpeg)
 ### Introduction
-You can build container images from a Dockerfile inside a container or a Kubernetes cluster, though *Jérôme Petazzoni* strongly discourages from doing so.
+You can build container images from a Dockerfile inside a container or a Kubernetes cluster, though *Jérôme Petazzoni* strongly discourages doing so.
 He wrote a detailed blog that can be read [here](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) on why not to build container images using Dockerfile inside a container or a Kubernetes cluster.

 ---
 #### Context